From Shortcuts to Triggers: Backdoor Defense with Denoised PoE: Experiments

-\paragraph{Baseline Methods} We compare our method DPoE with the representative defense method \textbf{ONION} \cite{qi-etal-2021-onion} which detects and removes the suspicious words that are probably the backdoor triggers.
+\paragraph{Baseline Methods} We compare our method DPoE with four representative defense methods.
+(1) \textbf{ONION} \cite{qi-etal-2021-onion} detects and removes the suspicious words that are probably the backdoor triggers.
 GPT-2 \cite{radford2019language} is used to evaluate the suspicion score of each word by the decrement of sentence perplexity after removing the word.
-Comparison with other competitive defense methods will be involved in future work.
+(2) \textbf{BKI} \cite{chen2021mitigating}, short for Backdoor Keyword Identification, detects trigger words and discards poisoned samples from the training data for purification.\footnote{Similarly, BKI leverages a scoring function to evaluate the importance of every single word to the model's prediction.
+A higher importance score indicates a higher probability for a word to be a trigger.} (3) \textbf{STRIP} \cite{gao2021design} filters out poisoned samples by checking the inconsistency of model's predictions when the input is perturbed several times.\footnote{The intuition is that it is difficult for any perturbation to the poisoned samples to influence the predicted class as long as the trigger exists.} (4) \textbf{RAP} \cite{yang-etal-2021-rap} uses a fixed perturbation and a threshold of the output probability change of the protect label (decided by the defender) to detect poisoned samples in the inference stage.